Mother caught having affair with son's 16 year old classmate

 Mother caught having affair with son’s 16 year old classmate

 A widely shared online news story from China recently shocked the community when a middle-aged man discovered his wife having an affair with their son’s 16 year old classmate.
-He walked in on them while they were in bed together, sparking a physical confrontation, with the distressed husband and the couple’s son intervening.
+He walked in on them while they were in bed together, sparking a physical confrontation, with the couple’s son intervening.

-The incident happened to Li, who is 42 years old and is an ordinary office worker living in Guangdong province, China.
+The incident happened to 42 year old Li, an ordinary office worker living in Guangdong province.
 He’s been married to his wife for 18 years and they have a teenage son who is 16 years old.
-However, he recently found out that his wife was involved with one of their son’s friends, an incident that provoked a lot of anger and worry for Li.
+However, he recently found out that his wife was involved with one of their son’s friends, an incident that provoked significant anger and worry for Li.

-In response, Li decided to confront them and dashed home.
+In response, Li decided to dash home and confront them.
 Bursting into the bedroom, he was confronted with the image of his wife in bed with the younger man who was only wearing underwear.
 This sight drove him to lash out physically at the adulterous duo.

 It remains to be seen how the alleged affair and confrontation will end, but the video clip stirred quite a controversy online.